 Focus workshops will include the following sessions:

 - The iPad as a tool for teachers

 - Blended Learning and other modern Education trends

 - Video lecture series

 At YWAM Montana, along with YWAM International, we value Worship and Intercession.
 We also think it's a great way to start your day.
 During TESOL you will have at least 2.5 hours of intercessory prayer and 2.5 hours of corporate worship each week.

-During the second half of the school, we will drive to a neighboring city every evening and complete the Practicum element of the school.
+Throughout the duration of the school, we will occasionally drive to a neighboring city and complete the Practicum element of the school.
 It's a short drive and transportation is provided.
 A TESOL classic happens every Friday during Practicum when we go out for ice cream with our English students in town.
 Also, be sure to look out for a moose on the ride back to the YWAM base.

 Andrew & Cortnie Brooks

 Andrew is originally from California and he currently resides here at YWAM Montana-Lakeside with his wife, Cortnie, and their two sons, Eoghan and Finn.
 Andrew has been working with TESOL seminars in Lakeside since 2009.
 In fall 2012, he completed his DTS here at Lakeside along with his family, and their outreach was to Reykjavik, Iceland.
 Andrew has a heart for inspiring and equipping others to fulfill their dreams and all God has for them.
 He loves to spend time outdoors hiking and backpacking, watching movies with subtitles, and he makes a mean cappuccino.